Quick Tip- For fastest rates on life insurance with Polycystic Kidney Disease call 1-888-393-9003

-You want to keep in mind that this process should be done without actually completing an application and doing a medical exam for the carrier.
+Keep in mind that this process should be done without actually completing an application and without doing a medical exam.

 The process that a knowledgeable special risk agent will do is called an informal application.
-The informal application process allows your agent to shop and negotiate with all the carriers and provide you with rates from the lowest carriers.
+This process allows your agent to shop and negotiate with all the carriers and provide you with rates from the lowest carriers.

 Once it is determined that the rates are acceptable, then and only then would you proceed with a formal application and medical exam.
-As this is an informal process, it is important to remember that your final rates are not in stone until all formal medical requirements are completed.
+But, this is an informal process.
+It is important to remember that your final rates are not in stone until all formal medical requirements are completed.

 Questions needed to apply informally

 Below you will find the questions that your special risk agent will ask.
-This will give them enough information to see if an insurance company is willing to make an offer thru the informal process.
+Typically, this will give enough information to see if an insurance company is willing to make an offer thru the informal process.

 - Do any other family members have polycystic kidney disease?

 - What are your current blood pressure readings?